stema373/stema373.github.io/README.md

 # Stephen Ma's Personal Website

-Welcome to my personal website and portfolio.
+Welcome to my personal website and portfolio, built with Jekyll and hosted on GitHub Pages.

 ## Features

-- Responsive design that works on mobile, tablet, and desktop
-- Blog posts with categories and tags
+- Clean, responsive design using the minima theme
-- Project showcase
+- Project showcase with detailed technical information
+- Contact information and professional links
-- About page with professional information
+- Blog-ready structure with _posts directory

+## Pages

+- **Home**: Introduction and overview
+- **Projects**: Showcase of my work, including a full-stack Todo List application
-- Contact information and social media links
+- **Contact**: Professional contact information and social links

+## Development

+This site is built using:
-- Dark/light mode support
+- Jekyll
+- GitHub Pages
+- Minima theme

 ## Contributing